Adityaprajapati26/Max-clone/README.md

 - [Click here](https://leafy-sorbet-dccc4d.netlify.app/) to see preview of our project.

-Kohls.com is leading E-Commerce website for all type of Clothings for men, women & Kids.
-And also Accessories and Electronics gadgets.
+MaxFashion.com is leading E-Commerce website for all type of clothes for  men,women & kids

 ## Credits